Matschie's tree kangaroo

 At the Detroit Zoo

 Male A.J. (born in 2002) arrived at the Detroit Zoo in 2008, joined in 2012 by female Wantok (born in 2001).
-The pair can be spotted in the treetops in their Asian Forest habitat south of the Arctic Cafe.
+Although tree kangaroos are mostly found in the treetops, A.J. also enjoys being on the ground.
+He is inquisitive and can sometimes be found scent marking by rubbing his chest against objects in the habitat.
+Wantok is shy and quiet, unlike her male companion.
+The pair can be spotted in their American Grasslands habitat south of the Arctic Cafe.

 The Matschie’s tree kangaroo has a small, stocky body with powerful limbs, short, broad feet, padded soles and curled claws and a long thick tail which help it to climb.
 Its fur is thick and dense with colorful patterns.
 The back can be red to mahogany-brown in color, and the face, limbs and underside are yellow.